Topics of Interest

 Phase One of the Visitor and Education Center (VEC) is a facility that the Army Heritage Center Foundation opened to the public in 2011.
 Grants from the Commonwealth of Pennsylvania and numerous donations from foundations, corporations, and individuals supported the construction of the facility.
 The VEC includes a 7,000 square feet exhibit and interpretive gallery, two multipurpose rooms, a cafe, museum shop, and other facilities for hosting large groups and providing educational programming.

 The Army Heritage Trail is a one-mile (1.6 km) walking path of outdoor exhibits and markers on various eras in U.S. Army history.
 Notable exhibits include a replica American Revolutionary War redoubt from the 1781 Siege of Yorktown, cabins built to resemble those of French and Indian War and American Civil War encampments, several replica camp buildings from World War II, a Vietnam Firebase, and a section of trenches from World War I, with shell hole-marked no-man's land, and a corresponding German pillbox.
 The trail is open to the public year-round during daylight hours.
 The trail hosts a few large living history events during the year.
-Re-enactors also spend time on the trail on most weekends.
+Re-enactors also spend time on the trail on most summer weekends.

 Along with further expansion of the Army Heritage Trail, the U. S. Army Heritage and Education Center plans two additional buildings for the near future.
-They included Phase Two of the Visitor and Education Center and the Army Heritage Center.
+They include Phase Two of the Visitor and Education Center and the Army Heritage Center.
 Both projects will require non-federal and private funds to support construction.